 - Gain familiarity with South Africa’s healthcare system

-- Gain a unique understanding of HIV/AIDS and TB in South Africa
+- Gain a unique understanding of the HIV/AIDS and TB epidemic in South Africa

 - Shadow and interact with established professionals and gain resume-boosting clinic hours

-- Work directly in the communities that you will be serving during your internship experience
+- Work directly with the communities that you will be serving during your internship experience

 - Familiarise yourself with various medical procedures and treatments in trauma, infectious disease, maternity, paediatrics, ortho, and more!

-- Discover a new culture and the health-related challenges South Africans face.
+- Discover a new culture and the health-related challenges South Africans face daily.